 Finally, we show how complementarity fits within CR.
 The key move is to treat PT-HAIs as computational processes, and any human-AI team in a given use episode as a token (instantiation) of that process---Section~\ref{subsection:PT-HAI_Reliance}.
 On this view, the relevant computation is not performed by the AI system alone as in Section \ref{subsection:CR_primer}: it is jointly realized by a human and an AI system acting under a fixed interaction protocol.
 Two philosophical considerations support this process view.
 First, Extended Mind Theory and distributed cognition approaches hold that cognitive work can be functionally distributed across people and cognitive artifacts \citep{hutchins1995cognition,hollan2000distributed,clark1998extended,heersmink2015dimensions}.
 Second, following \citet{alvarado2023ai}, AI systems are epistemic technologies: they can enhance human inquiry by contributing information and capabilities that extend a human user's cognitive and epistemic capabilities.
-Taken together, these perspectives motivate treating the PT-HAI as a legit unit of epistemic assessment in CR and human-AI teams as their token realizations over time.
+Taken together, these perspectives motivate treating the PT-HAI as a legitimate unit of epistemic assessment in CR and human-AI teams as its token realizations over time.
 Then:

 \begin{definition}[Computational reliabilism for PT-HAIs] Let \(X\) be a human agent, \(A\) an AI system, and let \(\hat{y}^{HAI}\) denote the output of a prediction-task interaction between them for task \(\tau\) and relative to a dataset $D$.
-A third party \(Z\) (e.g., a patient, student, manager, or regulator) are justified in accepting \(\hat{y}^{HAI}\) as epistemically adequate for \(\tau\) iff \(\hat{y}^{HAI}\) is produced by a \emph{reliable} prediction-task human-AI interaction for \(\tau\). \end{definition}
+A third party \(Z\) (e.g., a patient, student, manager, or regulator) is justified in believing that \(\hat{y}^{HAI}\) is epistemically adequate for \(\tau\) iff \(\hat{y}^{HAI}\) is produced by a \emph{reliable} prediction-task human-AI interaction for \(\tau\). \end{definition}

 Following Section \ref{subsection:CR_primer}, also PT-HAI reliability in Def. \ref{def:CR_hybrid} comes in degrees and it is granted by reliability indicators.